radiodee1/pi-llm/script/README.md

 - Start by downloading the embeddings file.
 The url for downloading is found in the `do_00_download.sh` script.
 You can probably download the embeddings anywhere on your computer, then unpack them.
 Put them in the directory beside the `pi-llm` folder.
 - At some point you must run the llm models against each other.
 This is the only way to get the recorded log from the conversation.
 - Take the recorded conversation and use the `count.py` script on it.
 When you do this you will see a list on the screen that shows the most used words.
 To continue with the next step you must pipe the output into a text file.
 - Take the output file and run it through the `plot.py` script.
-This will yeald a `png` file.
+This will yield a `png` file.